northflank-guides/strapi-v4-postgres-s3/README.md

-# Northflank Template: Strapi v4 with Postgres and S3
+# Northflank Template - Strapi v4 with Postgres and S3

 Fork this repository to create your Strapi v4 deployment.
 Configuration data will be stored in a PostgreSQL database and media uploads will use your own Amazon S3 bucket.
 Follow our guide to deploy on Northflank.